-danielkennedy74 writes "It’s an annual puff piece, whoever is in charge of security at the Super Bowl appears on the news in front of some barrier or computer screen, talking about the number of security guards, guard dogs, or whatever else passes as some grand measure of the ‘amount’ of security being applied.
+danielkennedy74 writes: It’s an annual puff piece, whoever is in charge of security at the Super Bowl appears on the news in front of some barrier or computer screen, talking about the number of security guards, guard dogs, or whatever else passes as some grand measure of the ‘amount’ of security being applied.
 And as with Super Bowl XLVII when two students just walked right in to the game simply by acting like they belonged, a news feature on Super Bowl XLVIII shows why bragging about your security can backfire.

-danielkennedy74 writes "Sneaking in near press/employee access points without going thru them, zigzagging through corridors, and once carrying a box so someone opens a door for them, two jokers from Savannah State University social engineer their way into Super Bowl XLVII for the most part simply by looking like they belong.
+danielkennedy74 writes: Sneaking in near press/employee access points without going thru them, zigzagging through corridors, and once carrying a box so someone opens a door for them, two jokers from Savannah State University social engineer their way into Super Bowl XLVII for the most part simply by looking like they belong.

-danielkennedy74 writes "Information security budgets continue to hold steady, with 39% spending more, 46% with flat spending, and 15% spending less.
+danielkennedy74 writes: Information security budgets continue to hold steady, with 39% spending more, 46% with flat spending, and 15% spending less.
 The 39% spending more is slightly off the 40% who spent more in 2010, and projects slightly lower in 2012 at 37%.
 Spending continues to be help up by a continuing need to protect custodial and intellectual property data within the enterprise, and is buoyed by a near constant drum beat of high profile breaches in the media.

-danielkennedy74 writes "What’s it’s certainly not the only one, Blue Coat Systems has had a rough time of it in the equity market following its earnings call last week, wherein announced revenue and forward revenue guidance didn’t meet Wall Street analysts’ predictions.
+danielkennedy74 writes: What’s it’s certainly not the only one, Blue Coat Systems has had a rough time of it in the equity market following its earnings call last week, wherein announced revenue and forward revenue guidance didn’t meet Wall Street analysts’ predictions.
 Blue Coat announced revenue of $109.5 million for the first fiscal quarter, compared with $122.5 million in revenue for the same fiscal quarter last year, and at nearly the same time announced Gregory Clark as its new president and CEO.

-danielkennedy74 writes "By all accounts, VMware’s market position is as impregnable as Fort Knox.
+danielkennedy74 writes: By all accounts, VMware’s market position is as impregnable as Fort Knox.
 In TheInfoPro’s Wave 10 of its servers study, an overwhelming 91% of respondents weren’t even thinking about switching to a competitor, and only 3% were actively doing so.
 Spending plans for 2011 were equally robust, with 33% of respondents planning to spend more, 58% the same and only 9% planning to spend less than in 2010.

-danielkennedy74 writes "The stately and much maligned network firewall emerged on the scene some 25 years ago, and since has gone through three distinct generations of development: from being simple packet filters to the more advanced stateful inspection capabilities of today.
+danielkennedy74 writes: The stately and much maligned network firewall emerged on the scene some 25 years ago, and since has gone through three distinct generations of development: from being simple packet filters to the more advanced stateful inspection capabilities of today.
 In the world of security spending, the firewall is a staple, perhaps boring, commodity.

-danielkennedy74 writes "On February 15th a joint project of the Department of Homeland Security Immigrations and Customs Enforcement (ICE) and the Department of Justice termed “Operation Protect Our Children” confidently announced the seizure of ten domain names involved in the advertisement and distribution of child pornography.
+danielkennedy74 writes: On February 15th a joint project of the Department of Homeland Security Immigrations and Customs Enforcement (ICE) and the Department of Justice termed “Operation Protect Our Children” confidently announced the seizure of ten domain names involved in the advertisement and distribution of child pornography.
 What they failed to mention was that they also knocked out a popular shared domain by mistake, resulting in, according to TorrentFreak, some 84,000 web sites being taken down and redirected to a banner mentioning child pornography.

-danielkennedy74 writes "On the heels of the serious explosions January 24th at Domodedovo airport in Moscow that killed 39 people and injured 178 more, Russian security services have released strange details of a failed New Years Eve plot to detonate an explosive in Red Square on New Year’s Eve.
+danielkennedy74 writes: On the heels of the serious explosions January 24th at Domodedovo airport in Moscow that killed 39 people and injured 178 more, Russian security services have released strange details of a failed New Years Eve plot to detonate an explosive in Red Square on New Year’s Eve.

 An unnamed woman, described as a ‘black widow’, was set to detonate a belt of explosives in Red Square when instead the explosive went off early inside the safe house she was in.
 The bomb, like a number of home made explosives used by militants or terrorists around the globe, was set to be triggered via a cell phone signal, specifically a text message.

-danielkennedy74 writes "The 2.8+ million followers of the Mark Zuckerberg page on Facebook saw an unusual update hit their walls yesterday from the firm’s founder and CEO.
+danielkennedy74 writes: The 2.8+ million followers of the Mark Zuckerberg page on Facebook saw an unusual update hit their walls yesterday from the firm’s founder and CEO.

-danielkennedy74 writes "The twitter account LeaderHoyer, as recently as a few hours ago linked to by the official congressional web site of Maryland Congressman Steny Hoyer as his Twitter account, started expressing some unusually caustic views during the President’s State of the Union Address.
+danielkennedy74 writes: The twitter account LeaderHoyer, as recently as a few hours ago linked to by the official congressional web site of Maryland Congressman Steny Hoyer as his Twitter account, started expressing some unusually caustic views during the President’s State of the Union Address.